doyousketch2/afk/README.md

 > rename folder so it just says **afk** instead of *afk-master*

 open your mods.conf file in notepad++
-> or any other text editor that respects unix line endings.
+> or any other text editor that respects unix line-endings.
 > add the line **load_mod_afk = true**
 > save and close that file